5280Ty/5280Ty/README.md

 # 5280Ty

-Welcome to the digital HQ of **5280Ty** — a cybersecurity professional on the Red Team path, blending offensive security, system hardening, and hacker-style curiosity.
+Welcome to the digital HQ of **5280Ty** - a cybersecurity professional on the Red Team path, blending offensive security, system hardening, and hacker-style curiosity.

 ## Who I Am

 - **Tier 2 Help Desk** pro turning into a **pentester**
 - Armed with **CompTIA A+, Network+, Security+**
 - Red team apprentice with an eye toward **bug bounty hunting** and **malware analysis**
-- Building **Project Nyxline** — an integrated training and logging system for real-world hacking skills
+- Building **Project Nyxline**, an integrated training and logging system for real-world hacking skills
-- Founder of **Redshift Protocol** — a mindset and a movement: defense through offense
+- Founder of **Redshift Protocol**, a mindset and a movement: defense through offense

 ## Featured Repos